 Bring Appropriate Clothes

 You won’t be able to sleep in your sleeping bag if you’re wearing heavy fluffy jackets.
 At the same time, you also will not be comfortable if you’re in a cotton T-Shirt and shorts, obviously.
-You would want to pack something that is light, yet keeps your body heated up.
+You would want to pack something that is light, yet keeps your body heat up.
 A great example of such clothes would be good quality thermals.
 Wear socks if you feel comfortable – though make sure that they are not too snug.

 Do your business before turning in